Home Majors Genetics

-Genetics Degree
+Genetics

 Students study heredity, DNA structure and function, gene expression, genomics, and the application of genetic principles to medicine, agriculture, and forensics.
 Graduates typically pursue careers in genetic counseling, biotech companies, forensic laboratories, pharmaceutical research, and agricultural genetics firms.
 The genomics revolution has created explosive demand for genetics expertise in personalized medicine and gene therapy.

-What Genetics Graduates Do
+What Genetics graduates do

 Your journey into the world of DNA will likely begin in the lab.
 As a biological technician, you’ll be hands-on: preparing samples, running gene sequencing machines, and meticulously logging data.
 With an advanced degree, you can transition into a medical scientist role, where your focus shifts from running tests to designing them.
 You’ll investigate the genetic links to diseases, analyze vast genomic datasets, and publish findings that could lead to new therapies.